 You have a lot of new drivers who are always going after that surge, and by the time they get there, it’s going down because drivers are being redistributed, and supply of drivers is going up, which means surge goes down.
 That’s really how you have to think about it.
 The surge works really well as a tool for redistribution, but it doesn’t work that great for drivers.

-Now, obviously, if you’re already in a surge zone, you don’t need to do anything.
+If you’re already in a surge zone, you don’t need to do anything.
 You can go, sit there, and hopefully, you’ll get a request and make money, but that also leads to another point, right.
 I’ve been in areas before where it’s high surge, two, three, four X, and I’m not getting a single request, and to be honest, I still don’t fully understand how that’s always possible, but I can guess that it’s because there’s no drivers available.

 Advanced Lesson: Surge Pricing Strategies